Library Systems Update

 The Library Search function will continue enabling users to find and discover resources across electronic databases and repositories.

 The Inter-Library Loan borrowing service will continue as normal.
-Any temporary service impacts during the transition will be communicated clearly in advance.

 -